Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/bi_enc/README.md

         **Parameter details**
         * `train`: will be used to train the Bi-Encoder on custom data
             * Input:
-                * `dataset` (Dict): dictionary of candidates and suportting contexts for each candidate
+                * `dataset` (Dict): dictionary of candidates and supporting contexts for each candidate
                 * `from_scratch` (bool): if set to true train the model from scratch otherwise trains incrementally
                 * `training_parameters` (Dict): dictionary of training parameters
             * Returns: text when model training is completed
-        * `infer`: will be used to predits the most suitable candidate for a provided context, takes text or embedding
+        * `infer`: will be used to predicts the most suitable candidate for a provided context, takes text or embedding
             * Input:
                 * `contexts` (string or list of strings): context which needs to be classified
                 * `candidates` (string or list of strings): list of candidates for the context